COVID-19 Health Inequalities Monitoring for England (CHIME) tool

 - Ethnic groups (detailed Black) - England

 - Ethnic groups - Region (not available for monthly indicators)

 The work supplements the 'Disparities in the risk and outcomes of COVID-19' report, published in June 2020.

 We are interested in your feedback on the tool.
 If you have any comments or suggested changes, please contact us.

-The COVID-19 Health Inequalities Monitoring for England tool (CHIME) currently includes data on hospital admissions and mortality from COVID-19.
+The COVID-19 Health Inequalities Monitoring for England (CHIME) tool currently includes data on hospital admissions and mortality from COVID-19, and confirmed cases of COVID-19.
 It presents the cumulative picture for the pandemic to date and data by month, and includes breakdowns by region, sex, age group, ethnicity and deprivation.

 The following indicators are included: